Chris-Richards3/MySQL-Project/README.md

 ORDER BY COUNT(memID) DESC;
 ```

+Relevancy: This allows the managers to see the most popular membership options and make decisions based on the numerical distribution.

 *Output:*

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/9.png)

 **10. What are the app names and platforms and how many virtual sessions it runs with a rating with 4 or higher**

-Relevancy: This allows the gym managers and trainers to figure out what apps are highly rated, and how many virtual sessions are actually being used by this app.
-This can be eye opening with how many virtual sessions offered and only very few of them are on highly rated apps, so changes probably need to be made.

 ```
 SELECT appName, platform, COUNT(virtualID) as 'Virtual Session Ids', rating